DJanocha/bank_app/README.md

 4. 4th one you can find in the source code ;)

 There's a lot of stuff going on with JS arrays.
-I encourage you to clone  that and try for yourself ;)
+I encourage you to clone  that and using live-server try for yourself ;)

 <div align="center" color="orangered"><h3>DEMO BELOW</h3></div>